Squirrel Poop vs Rat Poop (Identifying Rodent Droppings)

 Pile of squirrel poop

-Based on all the information you have gathered on the infestation, it really could be either rats or squirrels.
+Based on all the information you have gathered about the infestation, it really could be either rats or squirrels.
 Figuring out what you are dealing with is extremely important since rats and squirrels are expelled from a house through very different processes.

 Squirrel and Rat Poop Identification

 The first thing you need to do when sorting out squirrel poop vs. rat poop is pull up a droppings identification guide on the internet.
 The Internet Center for Wildlife Damage Management features a very thorough guide on pest droppings.
 They recommend taking a close, almost scientific look at the droppings you discover.
-Consider the shape, length, color, and distribution of the droppings and then see if you can answer these questions:
+Consider the shape, length, color, and distribution of the droppings, and then see if you can answer these questions:

 • What color is it?
 Rat poop tends to be blacker and darker than squirrel poop, which can be tan or red in color.

 • What pattern did you find the droppings in?
-Rats tend to defecate everywhere they run as a mouse does; squirrels tend to leave their feces in clusters or piles.
+Rats tend to defecate everywhere they run, as a mouse does; squirrels tend to leave their feces in clusters or piles.

-Video showing side by side comparison of rat droppings and squirrel droppings
+Video showing side-by-side comparison of rat droppings and squirrel droppings

 Of course, this comes with a warning about the hazards of handling animal poop; you should always use gloves and thoroughly clean or dispose of anything that comes into contact with the feces.
 Both squirrel and rat droppings carry diseases.
-In fact, you should address any droppings in your house while figuring out how to get rid of the pests so that bacteria like salmonella doesn’t spread through your house.
+In fact, you should address any droppings in your house while figuring out how to get rid of the pests so that bacteria like salmonella don’t spread through your house.

 Putting the Pieces Together